ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

 2. **Instance Overlap:**
    Associated instances follow the same overlap rules as normal instances.
 If multiple associated instances could match, the compiler reports an error unless one is clearly more specific.
-The compiler also suggests using ``%NoAssociatedInstances`` to resolve ambiguity.
+The compiler also suggests using ``hiding instance`` to resolve ambiguity.
    An {-# OVERLAPs/Overlapping/Incoherent/Overlappable #-} pragma on a ``Parent class`` also applies to all of its ``Implicit Associated Instances``.
    ``Explicit Associated Instances`` require have their own pragmas.